wolfeconnor13/evento/README.md

 Prisma recommends instantiating the PrismaClient only once.
 In this project we've done that in lib/db.ts

 Then we can import that client and call the table we want with prisma.{table}.findMany() or .findUnique().
 Both require an object to be passed with where : {} which is basically like our query.

+## Zod

+We can validate incoming data to the app with zod.
+Create a schema for the data with varSchema = z.coerce.{optionlist}.
+Then when you're setting the variable that you want to check the schema against you can call varSchema.safeParse() or just parse().
+Safe parse returns a result even if it fails, parse throws an error.